 When Sian Nunn of Cotton Orchard mentioned that many of the items on her stall at the Makit LQ&N Christmas Fair would be sold to raise money for children’s hospice Noah’s Ark, we were interested to know more.
-As you can imagine, our interest increased even further when we learned that Sian is currently in training to complete a 250 kilometre husky sledding challenge in the Artic in April 2018 to raise money for the same hospice.
+As you can imagine, our interest increased even further when we learned that Sian is currently in training to complete a 250-kilometre husky sledding challenge in the Arctic in April 2018 to raise money for the same hospice.

-Sian has a deeply personal reason for agreeing to drive a team of spirited huskies across the Artic.
+Sian has a deeply personal reason for agreeing to drive a team of spirited huskies across the Arctic.

 Back in 2015, Elsie – the young daughter of Sian’s dear friend, Helen – relapsed with leukaemia.
 Elsie’s family was told that she had little chance of survival and that they would need to think about palliative care for their little girl.

-Elsie’s future seemed hopeless; her doctors suggested various treatment options but always warned that the chances of success were slim and treatment-related suffering or even death were a very real risk.
+Elsie’s future seemed hopeless; her doctors suggested various treatment options but always warned that the chances of success were slim and treatment-related suffering or even death was a very real risk.